ibm-cloud-docs/cloud-databases/db-version-policy.md

 ## Subscribe for version updates
 {: #version-updates-subscribe}

-{{site.data.keyword.databases-for}} major version updates will be posted in each service's Release Notes.
-To stay up-to-date with major version announcements, go to the [{{site.data.keyword.cloud_notm}} status page](https://cloud.ibm.com/status){: external} and sign up for notifications.
+{{site.data.keyword.databases-for}} major version updates are posted in each service's Release Notes.
+To stay up to date with major version announcements, go to the [{{site.data.keyword.cloud_notm}} status page](https://cloud.ibm.com/status){: external} and sign up for notifications.
 Service release notes are included in these status notifications.

 ## Deprecation of Major Versions
 {: #version-deprecation}